The Women of The Turkish Republic

 Halide Edib Adıvar: The Voice of a Nation

 While some women fought on the frontlines, others led with their voices.
-Halide Edib Adıvar, born in Istanbul in 1884, was a writer, educator, and activist who spoke multiple languages and moved with ease through intellectual circles.
+Halide Edib Adıvar, born in Istanbul in 1884, was a writer, educator, and activist who spoke multiple languages and was an important voice in intellectual circles.

 Her pen and her speeches became weapons of resistance.
 She addressed mixed-gender audiences, urged unity, and helped found the Anadolu Ajansı (Anatolian News Agency) to broadcast the struggle to the world.